What Is Epilepsy?

 Side effects include dizziness, sleepiness, dry mouth, swelling in hands and feet, blurred vision, weight gain, and trouble concentrating may occur.

 Topiramate (Topamax, generic) is similar to phenytoin and carbamazepine and is used to treat a wide variety of seizures in adults and children.
-It is approved as add-on therapy for people with generalized tonic-clonic seizures, partial-onset seizures, or seizures associated with Lennox-Gastaut syndrome.
+It is approved as add-on therapy for people with generalized tonic-clonic seizures, focal-onset seizures, or seizures associated with Lennox-Gastaut syndrome.
 It is also approved as single drug therapy.

 Most side effects are mild to moderate and can be reduced or prevented by beginning at low doses and increasing dosage gradually.
 Common side effects may include numbness and tingling, fatigue, abnormalities of taste, difficulty concentrating, and weight loss.
 Serious side effects may include acute glaucoma and other eye problems.
 Tell your provider right away if you have blurred vision or eye pain.
 If used during pregnancy, topiramate may increase the risk for cleft lip or palate birth defects.